Pricecoin/PricecoinX/test/README.md

-This directory contains integration tests that test pricecoinxd and its utilities in their entirety.
+This directory contains integration tests that test litecoind and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.